MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/tenant-attach-component-not-connect-to-gateway.md

 ## Cause

-After July 27, 2022, **OU=Microsoft Corporation** is removed from the public certificate subject name, but the configuration manager database still has the old subject name, which causes the load check failure.
+After the change of public certificates on July 27, 2022, **OU=Microsoft Corporation** is removed from the public certificate subject name, but the configuration manager database still has the old subject name, which causes the load check failure.

 ## Resolution

+To fix this issue, use one of the following methods:

-If you are running Configuration Manager version 2203, install [Configuration Manager version 2203 hotfix rollup](/mem/configmgr/hotfix/2203/14244456) to resolve this issue.
+- If you are running Configuration Manager version 2203, install [Configuration Manager version 2203 hotfix rollup](/mem/configmgr/hotfix/2203/14244456).

-If you are running a previous supported version of Configuration Manager, upgrade to Configuration Manager version 2203 and install [Configuration Manager version 2203 hotfix rollup](/mem/configmgr/hotfix/2203/14244456).
+- If you are running a previous supported version of Configuration Manager, upgrade to Configuration Manager version 2203 and install [Configuration Manager version 2203 hotfix rollup](/mem/configmgr/hotfix/2203/14244456).

-If the solutions above aren't your option, open a support ticket with the Configuration Manager support team to mitigate the issue in the supported version of Configuration Manager in your environment.
+If the methods above aren't your option, open a support ticket with the Configuration Manager support team to mitigate the issue in the supported version of Configuration Manager in your environment.